kitconcept/volto-light-theme/README.md

 See a detailed upgrade guide in: https://github.com/kitconcept/volto-light-theme/blob/main/UPGRADE-GUIDE.md

-## Development
+## Compatibility and Development Setup

-This theme works under Volto 17 alpha 16 onwards.
+Volto Light Theme 3.x works under Volto 17 alpha 16 onwards with Volto 17.
-Compatibility with Volto 16 might be achieved, but it has to be at customization level in the specific project add-on.
+Volto Light Theme 4.X requires Volto 18.

+Compatibility with Vol
 This is mainly due to the `RenderBlocks` customization that is based in the one in 17 because of the Grid block in core and the autogrouping feature.
 See more information about the other dependencies in `peerDependencies` in `package.json`.
 The development of this add-on is done in isolation using a new approach using pnpm workspaces and latest `mrs-developer` and other Volto core improvements.